FrancoRosa/raspberry-vlc/README.md

 # raspberry-vlc

-> Signage system based on RPI, it includes a UI to control the video players
+> Digital Signage system based on RPI, it includes a UI to control the video players

 - [raspberry-vlc](#raspberry-vlc)
   - [Live demo](#live-demo)